hal9000cc/live_trading_indicators/README.md

 #### log_folder
 Directory of log files.
 #### endpoints_required
 Control of the presence of the first and last bar in the selected date range.
 In the absence of the first or last bar, LTIExceptionQuotationDataNotFound is raised.
-Default: True.
+Default: False.
 #### max_empty_bars_fraction
-The maximum percentage of lost bars, if exceeded, an error will occur.
+The maximum fraction of lost bars, if exceeded, an error will occur.
+Default: 1 (100% empty bars are allowed).
 #### max_empty_bars_consecutive
 The maximum number of lost bars in a row, if exceeded, LTIExceptionTooManyEmptyBars will be raised.
+Default: -1 (any number of empty bars in a row is allowed).
 #### restore_empty_bars
 If True, it restores the lost bars (open=close=close of the previous one, volume=0).
 The control of the number of lost bars (max_empty_bars_fraction, max_empty_bars_consecutive) is performed BEFORE recovery.
 Default: True.
 #### print_log